 If you cannot commit to a semester or year overseas, many of our degrees offer short-term international opportunities that usually run for two-to-four weeks.
-Check out the Global Mobility database to see some examples of our short-term opportunities and for the latest programs:
+Check out the Global Mobility database for the latest programs and see some examples of our short-term opportunities below:

 Students can experience India across a 3-week program of classes and field visits addressing development and environmental management in modern India.
 From Mumbai to southern India, this is an exciting chance to learn from Sydney and Indian scholars and civil society groups working on issues of geo‐political, economic and environmental importance, contextualised within the rich tradition of Indian social sciences.